firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```
 10

-//Solving Real Time Queries Using Java 8 Features -Employee Management System
+### Solving Real Time Queries Using Java 8 Features -Employee Management System

-//Let’s try to solve some of the real time queries faced in the Employee Management System using Java 8 features.
+Let’s try to solve some of the real time queries faced in the Employee Management System using Java 8 features.

-//We will be using following Employee class and employeeList as example while solving the queries.
+We will be using following Employee class and employeeList as example while solving the queries.

-///1) Employee Class :
+### 1) Employee Class :

 ```java